SFe-Team-was-taken/SFe/format-specification/section1.md

 - This is intended to be the true version 4, as Cognitone SF4 seems to not have been as widespread as SF3.
 - SF4 has also been rejected by the Werner SF3 community as too loosely defined.

 Finally, stgiga found out that many programs don't actually mind RIFF64 (RF64) files.
+This is the purpose of the SFe64 format.

 - RIFF64 files have a much larger size limit than 32-bit RIFF files.
 - It gives us a new horizon to experiment with longer, higher quality samples.